 The competition consists are two (2) Judging Rounds:

-The Initial Judging Round takes place between Monday, May 3, and Friday, May 14th, 2020.
-Its objective is to select which companies from each Category will be named Finalists, and move on to the Second and Final Round of the Competition, the New England Innovation Showcase (Wednesday, October 6th, 2021, from 5 to 8 pm).
-The number of finalists may fluctuate between 3 and 5 in each competing category.
+The Initial Judging Round takes place between Friday, May 7, and Friday, May 21st, 2021.
+Its objective is to select which companies from each track will be named Finalists, and move on to the Second and Final Round of the Competition, the New England Innovation Showcase (Wednesday, October 6th, 2021, from 5 to 8:30 pm).
+The number of finalists may fluctuate between 3 and 4 in each competition track.

 All Finalists and Award Winners are celebrated and presented with an Award at the Annual Evening of Innovation, scheduled for the evening of Wednesday, November 3, 2020.
 Winners are announced at that time, they are not notified in advance.